wp-plugins/tpg-get-posts/readme.txt

 Tested up to: 3.8
 Stable tag: 3.2.0

-Display posts on a page with ability to filter cat or tag.
+Display posts on a page with ability to filter category or tag.

 == Description ==
 Please review the Changelog for release change notices and save any custom styling before applying any upgrade.